 Publish the Workflow and toggle the trigger on.
 The Workflow now runs automatically whenever an accepted email arrives at its dedicated address.

-By default, every Email trigger uses a@workflows.cassidyai.com address.
-If you want emails sent to your own custom address (e.g. support@yourcompany.com) to trigger a Workflow, set up email forwarding from your mail provider.
+By default, every Email trigger uses an@workflows.cassidyai.com address.
+If you want emails sent to your own domain (e.g. support@yourcompany.com) to trigger a Workflow, set up email forwarding from your mail provider.

 This is useful when you want: